Peers Helping Integrate New Students (PHINS)

 Who are the PHINS?

-PHINS (Peers Helping Integrate New Students) are New Student Orientation leaders who volunteer to assist incoming First-Year, Transfer, First-Generation and/or Limited-Income (FGLI), International, Exchange, and Second-Year Penn undergraduate students with their academic, cultural, emotional, and social adjustment to life at Penn.
-This interaction occurs before, during, and beyond New Student Orientation (NSO).
+PHINS (Peers Helping Integrate New Students) are New Student Orientation leaders who volunteer to assist incoming First-Year, Transfer, First-Generation and/or Limited-Income (FGLI), International, Exchange at Penn (EAP), and Second-Year Penn undergraduate students with their adjustment to life at Penn.

 Members of PHINS are introduced to and work closely with faculty, staff, administrators, and most importantly, peers.
 The PHINS experience allows students to learn more about themselves and Penn along with the opportunity to make many lasting friendships with both new students and other PHINS.